 Setup WordPress HTTPS settings

 Step 1.
-From you WordPress dashboard, navigate towards the HTTPS option which got activate after installing WordPress HTTPS Plugin.
+From your WordPress dashboard, navigate towards the HTTPS option which got activate after installing WordPress HTTPS Plugin.

 Now you would be able to find plenty of option on the right side,

 Step 2.
 Enable “Yes” from the Proxy section, as shown in the image.